Abstract Factory in Swift

 Abstract Factory defines an interface for creating all distinct products but leaves the actual product creation to concrete factory classes.
 Each factory type corresponds to a certain product variety.

 The client code calls the creation methods of a factory object instead of creating products directly with a constructor call (

 new operator).
 Since a factory corresponds to a single product variant, all its products will be compatible.

 Client code works with factories and products only through their abstract interfaces.
-It allows the same client code to work with different products.
+This lets the client code work with any product variants, created by the factory object.
 You just create a new concrete factory class and pass it to the client code.

 Usage examples: The Abstract Factory pattern is pretty common in Swift code.
 Many frameworks and libraries use it to provide a way to extend and customize their standard components.